Do Teachers Get Paid in the Summer? (Updated for 2023)

 Some of the most popular ways teachers can get paid in the summer are education-related.

 For example, teachers might take a summer job teaching in their district’s summer school.
-According to ZipRecruiter, the average teacher salary for summer school jobs is $3,223.
-So two months of work could put an extra $6,000 in your pocket.
+According to ZipRecruiter, the average teacher salary for summer school jobs is $3,292 per month.
+So two months of work could put almost $7,000 in extra cash in your pocket.

 Many teachers also opt to take jobs at summer camps or day camps or teach summer classes at their local community college.
 Offering services as a private tutor is also an option since there are many parents willing to pay for a teacher’s expertise to help their child avoid the summer slump.